th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check2-recon.md

 ```

 Methods `group()`, `hash()`, `check()`  in class Rule are responsible
 for messages processing.
-Every incoming single message comes to the group
+Every incoming single message comes to the `group`
-method, then hash method, then check method.
+method, then `hash` method, then `check` method.

 The lifecycle of an incoming message is:

 1. Comes in _rule_ from some kind of _pin_.
-A record about this is written to _log_.
+A record about this is written to log.
 2. The `group(message, attributes)` method is called for this message.
 It is calculated in which _message group_ the message should be placed.
 3. The hash of the message is calculated using the `hash(message, attributes)`.
 4. Searches for messages with the same hash in other _message groups_.
-5. If a message with the same hash is found in each group, `check(messages)`
-is called for all these messages.
-Depending on the types of _message groups_
-and their number, it will be determined which messages to delete and which to keep.
+5. If a message with the same hash is found in each group, `check(messages)` is called for all these messages.
+Depending on the types of _message groups_ and their number, it will be determined which messages to delete and which to keep.
 6. If no similar messages are found, then just add the message to the group.

 ![Rule flow](/img/boxes/exactpro/check2-recon/rule-flow-dfd.png)

 ### group()

-Method `group()` analyses message with an algorithm written by the user and
+Method `group()` analyses message with an algorithm written by a user and
 sets the message's group id.
-Further it will help to reveal the group the
+Further, it will help to reveal the group the
 message belongs to.
 Let us say, it means that we put a message to the group
-with group method.
+with `group` method.

 ![Group method](/img/boxes/exactpro/check2-recon/group-method.png)